jmyers7/book/_sources/chapters/08-more-prob.md

 ## Multivariate normal distributions

 The goal in this section is simple: Generalize the univariate normal distributions from {numref}`norm-univariate-sec` to higher dimensions.
-This goal needed to wait until the current chapter because our generalization will require the machinery of covariance matrices that we developed at the end of the previous section.
+We needed to wait until the current chapter to this because our generalization will require the machinery of covariance matrices that we developed at the end of the previous section.
 The ultimate effect will be that the familiar "bell curves" of univariate normal densities will turn into "bell (hyper)surfaces."
-For example, in two dimensions we might have something like:
+For example, in two dimensions, the density surface of a bivariate normal random vector might have something like this:

 ```{image} ../img/multi-var-norm-01.png
 :width: 80%